 We recommend that all new students share their household income with Student Finance England where relevant.
 This is so we can see whether you have a household income of £25,000 or below as you may be eligible for the City Cares Bursary.

 To do this, you will need to submit evidence to support the claim of estrangement.
 Examples of proof that you can provide:

 - A letter from a social worker (if you have one)

-- If you claimed Income Support before the age of 18, a letter from your local Job Centre Plus office showing that you received benefits because of your personal circumstances
+- If you claimed welfare benefits before the age of 18, a letter from your local Job Centre Plus office showing that you received benefits because of your personal circumstances

-- If your relationship with your parents/ key family member broke down while you were still at school or college, a letter from a teacher, personal tutor, or support worker, to confirm your situation
+- If your relationship with your parents/guardian broke down while you were still at school or college, a letter from a teacher, personal tutor, or support worker, to confirm your situation

 - If you have needed to visit a doctor because of the circumstances relating to your estrangement, a letter of confirmation from your doctor.